CreatorOS/Building-a-bank-with-Solidity-that-isnt-a-toy-For-beginners/LEARN.md

 The number you entered in the “value” text box, is the amount of money you are going to send

 You’ll see that there are 2 functions in this deployed contract.
 The function “addBalance” is of a different color – signifying it is payable.
 We can send money to this function.
 To do that find the input box “value” above the deploy button.
-Type in a value and select Ethers from the dropdown.
+Type in a value and select Ether instead of Wei(by default it's Wei) from the dropdown.
 This is how much money will be sent to the function call.

 Now tap on the addBalance button in the contract.

 When you see the tick in the console, you’ll also see that the balance has reduced from the account you chose.
 This is also when msg.value gets set.
 Ethereum takes care of the logistics like deducting the amount from your account and populating the msg object so that you as a developer don’t have to worry about it.